stevenhorkey/alembic-kit/index.md

 title2: What Is "Partial Perspectives?"
 feature_text: |
   # Partial Perspectives
-  An attempt to build sense and structure through simple online exercises and worksheets.
+  Music & Tools to Thrive Within The Human Condition.
-feature_image: "/assets/images/headers/homeh-full.png"
+feature_image: "/assets/images/headers/alex-cook-KDs0SN_G36Q-unsplash.jpg"
 excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
 Install it, configure it, tweak it, push it."
 layout: home
 aside: true